Launch a Governed

 - Connectors available to bring HRIS data (Workday, SuccessFactors) into scope when ready

-- A clear path from a proof of concept to enterprise scale
+- A clear path from first launch to enterprise scale

-What Separates an HR Agent Your People Trust From One They Stop Using
+What Separates a Desk Your People Trust From One They Stop Using

 Most HR chatbots clear the technical minimum and then lose the room the first time they give a wrong answer.
-The ones that stick are built differently from the start.
+The ones that stick are launched differently from the start.

 |---|---|---|